ChASE-library/ChASE/docs/usage.rst

     - The Fortran interfaces are implemented based on ``iso_c_binding``.
 It is standard intrinsic module which defines named constants, types, and procedures for the inter-operation with C functions.
 C and Fortran functions share the same names.
 Additionally, unlike the Fortran routines, C functions has a suffix `_`.

-Different scalar types are also supported in the interfaces of ChASE.
+Different scalar types are also supported by the interfaces of ChASE.
 We will use abbreviations ``<x>`` for the corresponding short type to make a more concise and clear presentation of the implemented functions.
 ``Base<x>`` is defined as the table below.
 Unless otherwise specified ``<x>`` has the following meanings: